 We can repeat the whole procedure, making one change, that the score equals 0.5 instead of 1.
 Then, sum up both rating updates.

 We can also combine both results into one.
 The expected outcome will change to , just doubling the number for a single game.
 In this case, the score equals 1.5.
 The rest of the computation remains the same.

 The fastest way is to use our Elo calculator!
 Simply change the option from Single game to Tournament/Multiple games, and type both results.

 Whichever option you choose, you should end up with the updated rating equal to .
 Great job!

 Our tool also allows you to choose between a single opponent or multiple ones (like a tournament).
 We hope that the meaning of the Elo rating system will never trouble you again!

 Other rating systems

-Although the Elo rating system works fine in many fields to estimate players' relative strength, there are already many more methods that do the same.
-Some of them are more or less complicated variations of the Elo algorithm, while others take a totally different approach.
+Although the Elo rating system works fine in many fields to estimate players' relative strength, many more methods already do the same.
+Some are more or less complicated variations of the Elo algorithm, while others take a totally different approach.
 Here we present a few chess rating systems that are getting more and more popular these days:

-time controls into one.
+- the one that combines ratings for different time controls into one.
 There are currently separate FIDE Elo rankings, as they depend on the pace of play (classic, rapid, blitz).
 Moreover, the more recent a game is, the more it contributes to the overall rating.
-As a result, your rating may change even if you haven't played a single game for a while.- the one that combines ratings for different
+As a result, your rating may change even if you haven't played a single game for a while.

-percentage scale - 100% means you are always playings as well as the top chess engine, while 0% indicates that you are always choosing the worst options.
-It may become helpful as an analyzing tool, or even makes it possible to compare players from different eras!- this system is quite different from the others.
-It doesn't take into account the results of games, but measures the 'greatness' of each individual move and compares them to the best computer moves.
-It's also a
+- this system is quite different from the others.
+It doesn't consider the games' results but measures the 'greatness' of each individual move and compares them to the best computer moves.
+It's also a percentage scale - 100% means you are always playings as well as the top chess engine, while 0% indicates that you are always choosing the worst options.
+It may become helpful as an analyzing tool or even make it possible to compare players from different eras!